Harpur College Advocacy Council

 Dr. Needle has been the chief medical officer of AVEO Oncology since January 2015.
 He is responsible for the clinical development and regulatory interactions for all AVEO drug candidates.
 Prior to joining AVEO he held a similar position at Array Biopharma.
 Prior to a brief return to academic practice he was vice president of pediatric strategy at Celgene Corporation.
 He joined the company in 2004 as vice president of clinical R&D, oncology and then served as vice president of strategic medical business development.
 From 2000 to 2004, Dr. Needle served as vice president of clinical affairs at ImClone Systems and was primarily responsible for the approval of Erbitux.
 Prior to joining ImClone, he served as director of oncology clinical research at G.D.
 Searle, a Monsanto company.

 In 2010 Dr. Needle returned to academic practice after 12 years in the pharmaceutical industry.
-He was assistant professor of clinical pediatrics at the Morgan Stanley Children's Hospital of New York and Columbia University Medical Center.
+He was an assistant professor of clinical pediatrics at the Morgan Stanley Children's Hospital of New York and Columbia University Medical Center.
 He trained as a pediatric hematologist/oncologist and specializes in the treatment of children and adolescents with brain tumors.
 From July 1993 through November 1997, he served as assistant professor of pediatrics and neurology, Children's Hospital of Philadelphia, University of Pennsylvania School of Medicine.
 He is author and coauthor of 50 peer-reviewed publications, review articles and book chapters.